austinkaruru/k8s-the-hardway/k8s-thw-docs/docs/index.md

 Honestly?
 I kept hearing people talk about "understanding Kubernetes internals" and felt like I was missing something.
 Sure, I can `kubectl apply` with the best of them, but what's actually happening under the hood?

 Plus, I wanted to get better at:

-- Terraform (because clicking in consoles is so 2020)
+- Terraform

 - Understanding how all these Kubernetes pieces fit together

-- Documenting my learning (hello, this blog!)
+- Documenting my learning

-- Maybe helping someone else who's on the same journey
+- Maybe helping someone else who's on the same journey :)

 ## The Learning Curve is Real